MattLangsenkamp/tangent-s/README.md

 index_matt.py is a modified version of index.py that will run with only one process, and will allow for proper debugging.
 This script will be orders of magnitude slower than the original index.py and should not be run in production settings.
+### Evaluation
+To evaluate the Arqmath tasks please view the separate ARQMATH.md file in this repo
 ### Community Contributions
 There are other datasets that can be applied to tangent-s.
 If you come across one you want to use, but have to do some cleaning in order for the dataset to